earnx-stake/MoonBot/README.md

   `/checkDelegations 1`

-4. How to configure an alarm to send me a notification when my balance change?
+4. How to configure an alarm to send me a notification when my balance of the address 1 change?

   `/alarmBalanceChange 1`

-5. How to configure an alarm to send me notification when I stop receiving rewards?
+5. How to configure an alarm to send me notification when I stop receiving rewards of the address 1?

   `/alarmRewards 1`

 6. How to configure an alarm to send me a notification when my balance reach a threshold of 100 GLMR?

   `/alarmBalanceTarget 1 100`

+7. How to clean an alarm of Balance Change of the address 1?

+  `/cleanAlarmBalanceChange 1`

 ## Use-Cases